Home/Yesterday/Today/Tomorrow/ News/Links/Bibliography/What's New

 Steel Electric Class Suddently Retired - 13-Dec-2007

-Washington State Ferries may scrap it's oldest boats, the Steel Electric class, which originally sailed in San Francisco Bay before they were forced out by the bridges opened in the late 1930's.
+Washington State Ferries may scrap its oldest boats, the Steel Electric class, which originally sailed in San Francisco Bay before they were forced out by the bridges opened in the late 1930's.
 The state may scrap the ferries immediately rather than try to make further repairs, and try to get their replacements built as quickly as possible.
 Quinault, Klickitat, Illahee and Nisqually were all built in the late 1920s.
 Klickitat and Illahee were still running, but recent inspections have shown that their hulls are in poor condition.

 Encinal and Peralta Out of Service - 21-Sep-2007